drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 | `uri_mapping`                  | Object  | Partial URL of schema repositories as attributes, and local directory paths as values. |

 ### combine_multiple_refs key

+This setting specifies that multiple objects within a schema, that are defined by reference to the same definition, should have their definitions moved into the Property Details section, with a single-line (row) listing for each object in the main table. combine_multiple_refs is an integer threshold at which this behavior kicks in.
+If it is absent or 0, no combining occurs.
+If it is 2 or greater, combining occurs at that number of references to the same object.
+A setting of 1 does not make sense and should be prevented.

 The `combine_multiple_refs` key specifies a threshold at which multiple references to the same object within a schema are moved into **Property details** instead of expanded in place.
 For example, to move an object to **Property details** if it is referred to three or more times: